Peak Rider World

 What can we learn from this?
 That very small changes at initial stages can create significantly different outcomes further along.
 A misjudged lane position, inappropriate speed for road and traffic conditions, a missing observation, a momentary lapse of attention or a distraction may or may not make much difference on its own.
 However, depending on timing, and the opportunity holes lining up, we can all too easily find ourselves at the point of failure - an accident.

-So, whether you’re planning to visit England’s Cheddar Gorge, Roquefort in France, or Gouda in the Netherlands, be alert to Swiss cheese holes.
+So, whether you’re planning to visit England’s Cheddar Gorge, the Roquefort caves in France, or the village of Gouda in the Netherlands, be alert to Swiss cheese holes.
 Although not shown on any Michelin roadmap, they’re everywhere.

 Michael Moloney ©2019